Massachusetts / Worcester County

 Neighbors

-Rutland boasts strong household income levels, with the median household income at $128,000 and a low poverty rate of just 2.9%.
-Nearly 98% of adults have at least a high school diploma, and almost half hold a bachelor's degree or higher.
-The average commute time is about 32 minutes, reflecting the town's appeal to professionals working in nearby cities.
+The neighborhood boasts a healthy median household income of $128,000 and a low poverty rate of 2.9%.
+Over 98% of residents have at least a high school diploma, and nearly 50% hold a bachelor's degree or higher.
+Commute times average 32 minutes, and almost 1% use public transportation, reflecting the area's accessibility and educated population.

 $54,000